How to Create a Fair Salary Structure for Teachers in a Growing Private School?

 phuntsog-pulger

-I have a few questions for which I need some guidance form the community.
+Hello everyone, good morning.
+I have a few questions for which I need some guidance from the community.

-2) For calculation of yearly increase in base salary can we use the percentage of inflation rate?
+2) For the calculation of the yearly increase in the base salary, can we use the percentage of the inflation rate?

 Awaiting responses from the community.